Clearing and adjustment at Norwich University of the Arts

 You have not met your offer.
 You may still be accepted by your Firm or Insurance choice, but if not UCAS will enter you into Clearing automatically.

 You have changed your mind about which University you want to go to.
-Just be sure to contact your firm choice university and ask them to release you into Clearing.
+You can release your application into Clearing on your UCAS Track and make a new choice.

 You already have your exam results but have not been made any offers by a university.

 When can I apply via Clearing?

 We are still accepting applications for many of our courses but you can apply through Clearing from July to September.

 How do I apply for a course at NUA?

 Whether you’re calling before or after A-Level Results Day on Thursday 15 August 2019, we’re always happy to discuss your options on a course at NUA.

 Call us on +44 (0)1603 751485

 What happens when I call NUA about Clearing?